 Looking for quick and simple recipe ideas to make at home?
 Or, trying to save money at the grocery store?
 I love trying new recipes, but hate when the recipe calls for a bunch of ingredients that I’ll only use a little of.
 These easy breakfast recipes have two or three ingredients.
 Most of the lunch and dinner recipes include either pasta or chicken so you can buy in bulk and have multiple recipes to choose from.
+Lastly, there are simple dessert recipes with few ingredients.
+All of these recipes are easy recipes to make at home.
 Here are 20+ quick and simple recipe ideas with few ingredients.

 Breakfast Quick and Simple Recipe Ideas with Few Ingredients